In 1977, while living in the little yellow house by the River Vaipoiri, a different boat came to paper and then lived on as a dream.

 Rosie was getting on, like all of us.
 And like us, she wanted to get on and off easily, walk from the cockpit into her doghouse without climbing over anything, go "down below" in two easy steps.

 Rosie had a great life, spending almost 10 years being on a boat.
 She passed over the rainbow bridge Saturday, 18 May 2019, the first day of her 16th year.
-While she isn't physically with us to see her boat get finished, she told us before she left us she would definitely be keeping an eye on the progress of her boat.
+While she isn't physically with us to see her boat get finished, she told us before she left, she would definitely be keeping an eye on the progress of her boat.
+Her ashes are sealed in the hull under the brass plate on the bow and in the keel.
+She is definitely part of her boat .

 Rosie don't roll!

 The SV Rosie G will be stable, go fast and be dry.
-There won't be any wires to trip over on deck.
-And it will be roomy inside, plenty of places to find comfortable cubbies to snuggle into for a nap.
+And is roomy inside, plenty of places to find comfortable cubbies to snuggle into for a nap.

 Designed by Jim Antrim and built by Cree Partridge of Berkeley Marine Center, it is easy to board from a dinghy or swimming.
-The hull and structures have the finish of a good quality commercial fishing boat built on a male mold using CoreCel and glass/epoxy.
+The hull and structures have the finish of a good quality commercial fishing boat built on a male mold using form core and vinylester resin.

 Scow Bow provides a soft ride, dry decks, long straight waterlines, massive volume and high stability.

 The main (and only) sail is a ‘junk’ style.
-The sail will be very light with round carbon tube battens, boom, and head spar.
+The sail is very light with carbon battens from RBS Battens and head spar (under 150 lbs).
 Modern spectra sheets and halyards and ‘soft’ construction details make the sail easily set with the single electric/manual winch.

 The entire sail can be swung on the mast to ‘square it and balance the loading, thereby helping to balance the boat.
 A junk rig has few parts and low loads.
 It is uncomplicated and easy to fix anywhere, no rigging to fail, infinitely adjustable and makes totally aerodynamic sense if you understand all